Feather Pancakes | See in this post how I make these delicious homemade pancakes.

-My guess is you’ve realized by now that this recipe doesn’t actually have feathers in it, because that would just be gross. ;) I’m pretty sure the reason they’re called Feather Pancakes is because they are feather-light…as in light & fluffy.
+My guess is you’ve realized by now that this recipe doesn’t have feathers in it because that would be gross. ;) I’m pretty sure the reason they’re called Feather Pancakes is that they are feather-light…as in light & fluffy.

 Who doesn’t LOVE a stack of light & fluffy pancakes?
 Oh.
 My.
 Goodness.
 Just add a pat of butter and

-drizzle drown them in syrup, and you’re set.
+drizzle drown them in syrup, and you’re ready to enjoy.

 Every once in a while we like to have breakfast for supper.
 Do you ever do that?
 Pancakes are one of my favorite breakfast foods to have for supper.
 Throw some sausage links on the side, and you’re good to go.
 It makes a quick and easy evening meal.

-Want a sure-fire way to tell when your pancake is ready to be flipped?
+Do you know how to tell when your pancake is ready to be flipped?
 Pour the batter on the griddle and wait patiently for the bubbles.
-The topside will bubble as the pancake sets – when the topside is mostly covered with bubbles it’s ready to be flipped.
+The topside will bubble as the pancake sets – when the topside gets bubbly; it’s ready to be flipped.

 This recipe makes eight 5-inch pancakes.
 Using a 1/3 cup measuring cup to drop batter will give you a perfect 5-inch round pancake.

-After flipping the pancake you’ll know it’s done when it springs back from your touch.
+After flipping the pancake, you’ll know it’s fully cooked when it springs back from your touch.
 Using your finger gently press into the pancake, if it springs back it’s ready.
-If the indention remains it needs a few more minutes.
-(It was one of those days where you go through all 103 pictures to realize you only took two of a particular shot.
-Well, this was the better of the two.
-The focus is on the very top left of the pancake.)
+If the indention remains, it needs a few more minutes.
 As you can see this pancake is ready – no indention.

 - 1 egg, slightly beaten